 GEORGIAN SILVER refers to Silver Hollowware & Silverware made mostly in England in early 18th to early 19thC during the reign of George I (1714 - 1727), George II (1727 - 1760), George III (1760 - 1820) and George IV (1820 - 1830).
 Because the entire span of the Georgian Period lasted for over a century, during which there were different decorative styles adopted by Silversmiths & Jewelers of the time, the term "Georgian" is now used mostly as a general age reference and is not very precise in describing a particular style.
 In fact, a more accurate distinction refers to shorter parts of this time period, namely EARLY GEORGIAN (1710 - 1720s), MIDDLE GEORGIAN (1720s - 1770s) and LATE GEORGIAN (1770s - 1830).

-The best way to confirm if a particular silver antique could be referred to as Georgian, is to look up its maker's marks & hallmarks.
+The best way to confirm if a particular silver antique could be referred to as Georgian is to look up its maker's marks & hallmarks.
 For example, using the information provided in our Silver & Jewelry Marks Guides, you can pinpoint the exact time-frame that an item was made and then determine whether "Georgian Silver" is the appropriate designation.
 As mentioned, "Georgian" primarily refers to English Silver of the period, but some collectors have erroneously expanded the use of this term to apply to silverware made in other countries around the same time.

 During the Georgian period, silver hollowware & silverware came in many decorative forms, most prominent of which are the ROCOCO STYLE, NEO-CLASSICAL STYLE, ADAM STYLE, REGENCY STYLE, and GOTHIC REVIVAL STYLE.
-Most antique silver pieces are characterized by specific design elements that place them in each style category, but many incorporate a mix that renders them slightly harder to tell.
-In this particular case, all of the aforementioned styles tend to employ elaborate details when it comes to antique silver, with special artisan and silversmithing techniques that enhances their overall look and it is often nearly impossible to distinguish them with any degree of certainty.
+Most antique silver pieces are characterized by specific design elements that place them in each style category but may incorporate a mix that renders them slightly harder to tell.
+In this particular case, all of the aforementioned styles tend to employ elaborate details when it comes to antique silver, with special artisan and silversmithing techniques that enhance their overall look and it is often nearly impossible to distinguish them with any degree of certainty.

 Many examples of Georgian Silver are shown below.
 These are from our Antiques Price Guides and can help in appraising your own antique Silver treasures or collectibles.